mehanic spaying WD40 from a can

 The Case Against It

 Many cyclists opt not to use the WD40 to clean their bike chains.
-From our experience, we have to emphasize the fact that WD40 is not a lubricant.
+From our experience, we must emphasize that WD40 is not a lubricant.

 Read more: How To Clean Bike Chain?

-It does not gel well with drive shifters or gear paddles due to it not being any regular hydrocarbon.
-The gear’s rapid movements in mountain and track bikes mean that the degreaser such as WD40 is rendered completely ineffective in such situations.
+It does not gel well with drive shifters or gear paddles because it is no regular hydrocarbon.
+The gear’s rapid movements in mountain and track bikes mean that the degreaser, such as WD40 is rendered completely ineffective in such situations.
 WD40’s primary function is that it’s a rust-preventive agent for metal surfaces.

 WD40 is a solvent.
-As a solvent, it can dissolve undesirable pollutants, contaminants, and other dirt.
-This means surface will get cleaner and glossy; however, there’s a downside to this as well.
+It can dissolve undesirable pollutants, contaminants, and other dirt as a solvent.
+This means the surface will get cleaner and glossy; however, this also has a downside.

-Applying the WD40 will wash away any existing lubricant that you have used before.
-As a result, your chain will be much drier and exposing it to malfunction and other types of problems.
+Applying the WD40 will wash away any existing lubricant you have used.
+As a result, your chain will be much drier exposing it to malfunction and other types of problems.

 Some even think it’s best to use no lubricants rather than use WD40.
 In their words, it creates more troubles than solves them.
 The cons far outweigh the pros.